Bag of Attributes for Video Event Retrieval: Bag of Attributes

 For implementing the BoA model, different approaches can be used.
-Techniques like sampling at fixed-time intervals or summarization methods~\cite{ISM_2010_Almeida, PRL_2012_Almeida} are examples of possibilities for frame selection.
+For video frame selection, techniques like sampling at fixed-time intervals or summarization methods~\cite{ISM_2010_Almeida, PRL_2012_Almeida} could be employed.
 For creating the attribute classifier (i.e., the codebook), which is one of the key steps in the BoA model, one can learn the classifier in the dataset which better represents the contents of interest.
-Other option is to employ existing pre-trained classifiers, like the state-of-the-art classifiers based on convolutional neural networks~\cite{krizhevsky2012imagenet,ICLR_2014_SERMANET,Szegedy_2015_CVPR,simonyan2014very}.
-In our experiments, we used OverFeat~\cite{ICLR_2014_SERMANET}, which is a deep Convolutional Neural Network (ConvNet) trained on one thousand object categories of ImageNet dataset.
-In this case, as OverFeat integrates low-level feature extraction and classification, the low-level feature extraction step of the BoA model is implicit in OverFeat, i.e., we do not need to extract low-level feature vectors from video frames before applying OverFeat to classify them.
-For the coding and pooling steps, we considered the whole probability vector for each frame (similar to soft assignment) and then max pooling.
+Other option is to employ existing pre-trained classifiers, like the state-of-the-art classifiers based on CNNs~\cite{CVPR_2016_He, CVPR_2017_Huang, CACM_2017_Krizhevsky, ARXIV_2013_Sermanet, CVPR_2015_Szegedy, CVPR_2016_Szegedy, ARXIV_2014_Simonyan}, which were trained on 1000 object categories of ImageNet dataset~\cite{IJCV_2015_Russakovsky}.
+In this case, the low-level feature extraction step of the BoA model is also performed by the deep neural networks, as CNNs integrate both feature extraction and classification abilities.
+Therefore, video frames can be directly used as input for the CNN and its output will be the frame high-level feature vectors, considering the use of the final classification layer, which is commonly a soft-max layer.

+By considering a semantic space of object categories, videos will be represented according to the existence or not of objects along their frames.
+This information can help in discriminating videos from different categories.
+For instance, if we have presence of object categories like weapon, knife, blast and/or fire, the video is possibly related to violent events.